Previous Page Next Page

 • No other CPI or CPS staff are available.

-The intake specialist completes an I&R Other Business Call for to document the requester’s call.
+The intake specialist completes an I&R Other Business Call.

 3450 Field Staff Requests to Speak with Other Field Staff

-If field staff calls to request to speak immediately with other field staff or a field supervisor about a case or work-related matter, the intake specialist:
+If field staff requests to immediately speak with other field staff or a field supervisor about a case or work-related matter, the intake specialist:

-• Provides home or cell phone numbers for the field staff requested.
+• Provides the home or cell phone numbers for the field staff or field supervisor requested.

-• Provides office number for offices that are open 24 hours a day.
+• Provides the office number if the office is open 24 hours a day.

 3460 Field Staff Requests Help from Other Field Staff